Color, Fire, Shift

 Vessels must not be no smaller that 12" wide or tall.
 Vessels should be no larger than 18" in width or height.

-Vessels must be built entirely constructed form coils.
+Vessels must be constructed form coils.

 Surfaces should be relatively smooth and receptive to decoration and pattern.